kotcrab/ocr-reader/README.md

 Assuming your text extractor is configured correctly you should automatically see that WebSocket is connected after opening the text hooker page.

+You can also just paste text directly into the page even when the WebSocket is disconnected.

 If you have configured JPDB then click the `Analyze with JPDB (experimental)` checkbox to enable word highlighting.
 The page tries to rate limit and won't send more than 1 request per second to JPDB.